AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 8. Have lunch and talk/rant to other colleagues about issues you all are facing in your daily analysis and how fast things are moving.
 9. Come back to your senses and start think what to do for your afternoon (apart from your tea-time).
 10. Read about the latest technology updates and analysis tools available for data scientists to help you overcome some of the difficulties that you are facing.
 11. Finish your light-hearted self-education time and check who is at risk to be lost for a competitor.
-Analyse the latest customer feedbacks and send a list of customers that need attention and to be contacted offered discounts (by the customer services team).
+Analyse the latest customer feedback and send a list of customers that need attention and to be contacted and offered discounts (by the customer services team).
-12. Use your latest developed model to predict the market trend and recommend a set of appropriate pre-empting actions that are expected to mitigate risks and ensure profitability on the long run.
+12. Use your latest developed model to predict the market trend and recommend a set of appropriate pre-empting actions that are expected to mitigate risks and ensure profitability in the long run.
 Put everything in a nice technical report with lots of visualisation (make sure it is clear and simple even if you spend a lot of time on it) and send to your manager.
-13. Conduct a hypothesis testing to see if a product/service is profitable on the mid and short term for this year and send the results to the project lead for further actions.
+13. Conduct a hypothesis testing to see if a product/service is profitable in the mid and short term for this year and send the results to the project lead for further actions.
 14. Answer some emails, promising the earth regarding those tasks that you could not finish and wrap up for the day.

-## Understanding the business needs of the application domain
+##Understanding the business needs of the application domain

 **In order to gain better insight into factors that can affect their decision process or visualise a situation effectively, or create predictions or analysis to improve efficiency, data scientists need to understand the domain of the company, business or institute.**

 It is crucial to be aware of the applications and scenarios that are likely to arise and to have a good insight into the way the business is conducted and delivered.
-Ideally, this awareness should be formed before starting to do anything then refined during the analysis and by further contacting the people that your model or analysis is going to serve.
+Ideally, this awareness should be formed before starting to do anything, then refined during the analysis and by further contacting the people that your model or analysis is going to serve.

 The domains that require data analysis are really diverse.
-Most domains, including science, entertainment and sport, are making use of the data available to them, for example the time users spend playing a video game, so data scientists may be asked to analyse data from any field to help in the decision-making process.
+Most domains, including science, entertainment and sport, are making use of the data available to them; for example the time users spend playing a video game, so data scientists may be asked to analyse data from any field to help in the decision-making process.

 The diversity of the application domains warrant specialisation into different data science areas; some data scientists specialise in one specific domain, such as medical science.
-Other times experts from the domain try to gain experience or qualifications to analysis their own data or include a data scientist in their project.
+In other cases experts from the domain try to gain experience or qualifications to analyse their own data or include a data scientist in their project.
 In all cases, insight and understanding of the domain application is needed in the data mining project, either by a data scientist's interaction with domain experts from the company they are helping or by contracting an external expert into the team.

 ###What questions might a data scientist attempt to answer?